 New Zealand is rich with wildlife and a variety of birds, but Dunedin is popular for hosting a site for one of the most endangered species, the Yellow Eyed Penguin.
 Penguins Place is actually a farm like conservation reserve that dedicates itself for the care and survival of these birds.
 The guided tours are the major sources of funds of the reserve which they use for habitat restoration, on-site rehabilitation of the penguins, research programs and predator control.

 The sanctuary is located on a private farm at the edge of the Otago Peninsula.
 To get to the reserve, you will have to take a short bus trip with a guided tour.
-At the reserve, the guide will lead you through covered trenches to get to the hidden viewing hides.
+During this Dunedin activity, the guide will lead you through covered trenches to get to the hidden viewing hides.
 There you can experience mingling with the Penguins at very close range.
 You can witness how these very shy birds live and breed, near enough to take pictures without disturbing them.
 Reminder: Do not touch the birdies!
 Guests are given a one-of-a-kind farm stay experience at the lodge with the added bonus of spectacular views and a taste of the typical New Zealand country lifestyle.

 Address: 45 Pakihau Rd, 9077 Harington Point, New Zealand